Tauheedul Islam Girls' High School: Ofsted reports

-GCSE Results
+GCSE results

-In 2023, 94% of students achieved a "strong pass" in GCSE English and Maths and 97% of students achieved a standard pass and the average grade in the English Baccalaureate subjects was 7.4.
-In 2024, 90% of students achieved a "strong pass" in GCSE Maths and English and 94% achieved a "standard pass".
+In 2023, 94% of students achieved a "strong pass" in GCSE English and Maths, 97% of students achieved a standard pass, and the average grade in the English Baccalaureate subjects was 7.4.

+In 2024, 90% of students achieved a "strong pass" in GCSE Maths and English, and 94% achieved a "standard pass".
 The average grade in English Baccalaureate subjects was 7.0.